mgreensmith/mgreensmith.github.com/index.md

 I am a herder of boxen - the servers that run your websites.

-I am an Operations Engineer.
+I am an Operations Engineer at [Analog Analytics](http://www.analoganalytics.com/)

 I am a Linux Sysadmin.